jlyonsmith/shovel/doc/DirectoryExists.md

 ### `mode: String`

 The permissions flags for the directory.
-Defaults to `{ user: "rwx", group: "r--", other: "r--" }`.
+For directories to `{ user: "rwx", group: "rwx", other: "rwx" }`.
 See [Permission Flags](PermissionFlags.md)

 ## Example